Please view these informational tabs to learn about time only quartz clock movements.

 Quartz Clock Movements Battery Operated

-To replace a AA battery quartz clock movement that is battery operated it is required to measure the post on the old movement.
+To replace a AA battery quartz clock movement it is required to measure the post on the old movement.
 This is the wider threaded portion that mounts the movement by means of a hex nut.
 Under the clock hands on the unit to be replaced one can see the movement is mounted with this 6 sided nut.
 The threads this nut is screwed to is the part to be measured only.
+Movement comes with a steel hanger for wall mounting.
+Also includes the hardware for mounting the movement to the dial, and to mount the hands.

 Quartz Movement Measurements